ThePalaceProject/virtual-library-card/README.md

   (see -
   [Strategy based on multiple settings files](https://simpleisbetterthancomplex.com/tips/2017/07/03/django-tip-20-working-with-multiple-settings-modules.html)
   ).
-- IMPORTANT: A `settings/prod_pg.py` file has been added with sample PostgreSQL config.
-So replace "prod.py" by "prod_pg.py" everywhere in what follows if needed...
 - The website and API are in the same Django project and app.
 The `HAS_API` and `HAS_WEBSITE` flags in the `settings/prod.py` allow to control what is deployed.